nsidc/iceflow/docs/getting-started.md

 parquet_path = make_iceflow_parquet(
     data_dir=Path("/path/to/data/dir/"),
     target_itrf="ITRF2014",
+    ilvis2_coordinate_set="low_mode",
 )
 df = dd.read_parquet(parquet_path)
 ```

 Note that `make_iceflow_parquet` creates a parquet datastore for the data in the
 provided `data_dir` with the data transformed into a common
 [ITRF](https://itrf.ign.fr/) to facilitate analysis.
-Only datetime, lat, lon,
+Only datetime, latitude,
-and elevation fields are preserved in the parquet datastore.
+longitude, elevation, and dataset fields are preserved in the parquet datastore.

 To access and analyze the full data record in the source files, use
 [`read_iceflow_datafiles`](nsidc.iceflow.read_iceflow_datafiles):